Learn something new every day

 DNA can be damaged in a number of ways.
 Oxygenation and alkylation are two common culprits.
 Organisms exposed to ionizing radiation may also develop damage in their DNA.
 The base excision repair allows the body to repair itself as necessary, in recognition of the fact that normal wear and tear tend to create small errors in DNA over time.
 When the cell fails to identify swapped or incorrect bases, the DNA can replicate and may compound the error, as seen when cells become cancerous because of scrambling that occurs in their DNA.

-Researchers study base excision repair in the lab to learn more about how and why it happens, and what happens when it goes wrong or the body fails to identify a problem with a DNA strand.
+Researchers study this process in the lab to learn more about how and why it happens, and what happens when it goes wrong or the body fails to identify a problem with a DNA strand.
 This information can be important for treatment of conditions with a genetic or DNA component.
 It can also be useful for the development of medical treatments that may involve direct manipulation of DNA.
 The enzymes involved in base excision repair can also be harnessed to insert or swap out DNA to remove harmful genes or recode a patient's DNA to address a health problem.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!